Pascal Grenier for Cinetalk.net

 An All-American trucker, Jack Burton (Kurt Russell, in a cooler-than-cool performance), gets dragged into a centuries-old mystical battle in Chinatown.

 In 1986, John Carpenter directed his most expensive picture (at that point).
-Big Trouble in Little China was shot for 25 millions and its mix of martial arts, fantasy, action, adventure and comedy was unique.
+Big Trouble in Little China was shot for 25 million dollars and its mix of martial arts, fantasy, action, adventure and comedy was unique.
 Unfortunately, the film was a huge box-office flop.

 So, right on time for its 30th anniversary, here’s a chance to discover it (or revisit) on the big screen.
 As ol’ Jack Burton puts it: “Give me your best shot, pal.
 I can take it.”